TORONTO, June 25, 2013 /CNW/ - Crown wards in Ontario will see increased

 First Nations, Métis or Inuit.

-the Province recognizes that for many Crown wards, Ontario's high
+by the Province recognizes that for many Crown wards, Ontario's high

 university tuition rates had previously made the pursuit of higher